-So there I was flying combat missions daily in the F4 over Cambodia in 1973 and a letter comes from my sister and she asks “How does it feel to kill someone?”
+So there I was flying combat missions daily in the F4 over Cambodia in 1973 and a letter comes from my late sister and she asked “How does it feel to kill someone?”
 To say it pissed me off at the time is an understatement .

 Hollywood makes being in combat seem so easy in the movies.
 The hero pulls the trigger and then moves on.
 Of course it is seldom that easy.

 I have known many veterans, from family members to good friends and comrades in arms.
 Many of them have been in combat, many have fired weapons in combat, or dropped bombs in combat, they are and were brave men.
 They talk about flying, they talk about assignments and shared times with each other.
 They talk about their service.

 What I have never heard them talk about is the act of killing in combat.

 To ask someone how it feels to kill someone in combat cheapens their service.
 It negates their personal sacrifices.
 It puts them in a position of trying to explain it to someone, who can’t even begin to fathom it, what they have gone through.